TimmsIO/timmsio.github.io/index.md

 # Morgaine Timms

 I'm an infosec nerd, security engineer, penetration tester, CTFer, and former software engineer.
-And I'm working on my OSCP.
+Oh, and I'm working on my OSCP.

-Occasionally I write security-focused software, [which you can see here](/projects).

-I also sometimes write blog posts, [which are here](/blog).

-This is the most recent one:
+I sometimes write [security-focused software](/projects),  [blog posts](/blog), and [CTF writeups for challenges I solved](/writeup).

+Here are a few of the most recent:

-{% for post in site.posts limit:1 %}
+{% for post in site.posts limit:4 %}
 <p>
 <h5><a href="{{ post.url }}">{{ post.title }}</a></h5>
 <blockquote>{{ post.description }}</blockquote>